torsteins/torsteins.github.io/docs/index.md

 }
 ```

-Assembly (this is essentially what you get if you compile the above C program above, with a manual facelift afterwards):
+Assembly.
+This is essentially what you get if you compile the above C program above, with a manual facelift and comments highlighting interesting sections added afterwards.
+Compiled using clang with the -S flag on an M1 Mac, yielding ARM assembly language:
 ```
 	.section	__TEXT,__text,regular,pure_instructions
 	.globl	_main           ; When the program starts, go to the first instruction in _main .p2align	2
 _main:
 	sub	sp, sp, #32